weavejester/integrant/README.md

  :handler/greet {:name "Alice"}}
 ```

-This allows for commonly used configurations to be abstracted out into
+This allows for commonly used configurations to be factored out into
 reusable modules, while still allowing the expansion to be inspected and
 modified.
 For example: